Sorry, you need to enable JavaScript to visit this website.

 2. Make sure the room is warm enough – around 24 °C.

-3. Have a basin of cool boiled water.
+3. Have a basin of warm water.

 4. Grab a soft towel.

 5. Get some cotton pads or a very soft flannel.
-If using baby wipes make sure they are unperfumed and suitable for newborns.

 7. Have a fresh outfit ready where you’ll be drying baby.